Foundations of regular variation on topological spaces: Vague convergence

-\begin{example} In a pathological situations $\fC(\XX,\sS)$ can be empty, for instance when sets in $\sS$ cover only a lower-dimensional part of the space (e.g., one of the axis in $\R^2$).
-Then there are no continuous functions supported only on the $x$-axis.
-However, this would be impossible if the ideal contains a functionally open neighbourhood $G$ of any point $x$ such that $\{x\}\in\sS$.
-Then the complement of $G$ and $x\in G$ are separated by a continuous function and so $\{x\}$ is the intersection of sets $\{f>0\}$ for functions $f$ from $\fC(\XX,\sS)$.
-A stronger assumption of the existence of a countable open base also ensures non-triviality of $\fC(\XX,\sS)$. \end{example}
+\paragraph{Definition of vague convergence} Let $\sS$ be an ideal on $\XX$ with the union set $\UU=\cup_{B\in\sS} B$.
+Denote by $\fC(\XX,\sS)$ the family of bounded continuous functions $f:\UU\to\R$ such that the support of $f$ (that is, the closure in $\XX$ of the set $\{x\in\UU\colons f(x)\neq0\}$) belongs to $\sS$. \begin{example}[Poor family of continuous functions] In a pathological situation $\fC(\XX,\sS)$ can be empty, for instance, when the sets in $\sS$ cover only a lower-dimensional part of the space (e.g., one of the axes in $\R^2$).
+In such cases, there are no bounded continuous functions $f:\XX\to\R$ supported only on the $x$-axis.
+However, this would be impossible if $\XX$ is completely Hausdorff and the ideal contains a functionally open neighbourhood $G$ of any point $x$ such that $\{x\}\in\sS$.
+Under this condition, the complement of $G$ and the point $x\in G$ are separated by a continuous function and so $\{x\}$ is the intersection of the sets $\{f>0\}$ for functions $f$ in $\fC(\XX,\sS)$.
+A stronger assumption --- the existence of a countable open base --- also ensures the non-triviality of $\fC(\XX,\sS)$. \end{example}

-This example shows that one has to put some assumptions on $\sX$ to ensure that $\fC(\XX,\sS)$ is nontrivial.
-In the following our standing assumption is the topological consistency of the ideal, which guarantees that, with each point $\{x\}$, the ideal contains its functionally open neighbourhood.
+This example shows that some assumptions on $\sS$ are needed to ensure that $\fC(\XX,\sS)$ is non-trivial.
+In the following, our standing assumption is the topological consistency of the ideal, which guarantees that, for each point $\{x\}$ in the union of all sets from the ideal, the ideal contains a functionally open neighbourhood of $x$.
+We will also often assume that the ideal has a countable open base.